Damn Good Guides

 Why should I book a blackfin tuna fishing charter with Captain Experiences?

-Our Damn Good Guides currently offer 394 blackfin tuna trips, and the most popular trips are 4 hr Offshore Big Game Trip guided by Bryan, Deep Sea, Wreck and Reef guided by Dan, and Trolling and Bottomfishing Action! guided by Mark.
+Our Damn Good Guides currently offer 398 blackfin tuna trips, and the most popular trips are #1 Offshore Charter guided by Brad, 4 hr Offshore Big Game Trip guided by Bryan, and Key West Offshore Action guided by John.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.